“Many people take no care of their money till they come nearly to the end of it. And others do just the same with their

 For example, suppose that you owe $1,000 on a loan and the interest rate you are charged is 20% per year, compounded annually.
 If you didn’t pay anything off at this interest rate, how many years would it take for the amount you owe to double?
 The formula for this rule is 72 divided by interest rate or 72/20 and equals 3.6 years.

 As mentioned earlier, it is always key to use the magic of compounding in your favor and money growth, not debt.
 For other financial ratios like the Rule of 72, read this related post.

 Opportunity Costs in Decision Making

 When we invest in financial assets and building our net worth, we should consider risk, return, safety, and liquidity.
 We are making tradeoffs between these variables that we balance off of each other.
 Am I seeking higher returns in my portfolio and taking on some high-yield bonds, or am I opposed to such high levels of risk?

 When managing money, you may need to reduce high-cost debt before actively saving and investing.
 Consider your alternatives and research to find reasonable options.
 We have written on How To Make Better Money Tradeoffs here.

 Thank you for reading!
-Please visit us for more articles like these and consider subscribing to get our weekly newsletter.
+Please visit us at The Cents of Money for more articles of interest and consider subscribing to get our weekly newsletter.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.